MercanteLabs/schematica-manifesto/Providers.md

 Technology is actually less of a key differentiator.
-After all, retailers are more interested in the capabilities of the platform, rather than the minutiae of what technology choices are being made under the hood.
+After all, retailers are more interested in the capabilities of the platform, rather than the minutiae of what technology choices are being made, or how the platform is being managed under the hood.

 Absorbing the risks of implementation is simply part of an ecommerce platform's offering.
-So, when a platform provider finds that the maintenance overhead of their self-managed technology solution is becoming a problem, or at least is no longer providing a competitive edge, then the solution has become a liability and they should consider ways to mitigate its impact, potentially by delegating the lower value / under-performing aspects of it.
+So, when a platform provider finds that the maintenance overhead of their self-managed technology solution is becoming a problem, or at least is no longer providing a competitive edge, then the solution has become a liability and they should consider ways to mitigate its impact, potentially by delegating the lower value aspects of it - especially if there are better performing alternatives readily available.